motherlymuppet/GPS-Tracker/README.md

 This is a pretty simple GPS tracking server, it uses NanoHTTPD to handle all the http stuff.

-It's not secure, it violates best practices in pretty much every way imaginable, and it's perfect.
+It's not secure, it violates best practices in pretty much every way imaginable, and it's perfect (for what it was made for).

 For inputting data to the server i used Tasker on android and created apps that were simply